 About Our Coaches

 Armin started Latin Dance at age 12 in his home country of Austria.
 His curriculum there included not only dance steps, but also human anatomy, bio-dynamics, and other dance and sports related subjects.
 Armin continued his dance education when he moved to London and was coached by world-class dancers such as Colline and Lene James, Barbara McColl, and June McMurdo.
 Later, his understanding of musicality, expression, and partnership matured and was shaped by his friendship with former world champion Vibeke Toft.
 As a dancer, Armin holds numerous honors, including winning the North American Professional Latin Rising Star Championship and placing 7th at the US Professional Championships.
-Armin has been teaching dance for 20 years, and draws heavily on his structural understanding of the human body to explain Latin technique and to teach his students to develop ease of movement, awareness, feeling, and an understanding that dancing should feel natural and easy as opposed to forced and contrived.
+Armin has been teaching dance for decades, and draws heavily on his structural understanding of the human body to explain Latin technique and to teach his students to develop ease of movement, awareness, feeling, and an understanding that dancing should feel natural and easy as opposed to forced and contrived.
 The effectiveness of Armin’s teaching method is apparent in the success of his students; their heavy presence in collegiate competitions’ finals and national rankings speak for themselves.
-He has been the sole Latin coach of the MIT Ballroom Dance Team for over 10 years.
+He has been the Latin coach of the MIT Ballroom Dance Team for over a decade.
 Visit Armin’s website at: http://www.bostondance.com/

-Mark has represented the United States at 7 World Championships and at the 2001 World Games.
-His titles include: 5-time undefeated US Senior Ballroom Champion; North American Senior Champion; Northeast US Amateur and Senior Champion; Belgian Open Senior Champion; US National Amateur finalist; 3-time British Open (Blackpool) Senior finalist; International Senior finalist; Professional Rising Star finalist.
-He started teaching ballroom dancing over 20 years ago.
-He has been coaching the MIT Ballroom Dance Team in Standard style for the last 20 years.
-In addition to being a dance coach, Mark has a PhD in Computer Science from MIT and is a visiting professor of computer science at the Franklin W. Olin College of Engineering.
-To learn more about Mark and his dancing career, visit: http://www.psrg.lcs.mit.edu/~sheldon/dance/
+Mark and Didi have represented the United States at 7 World Championships and at the 2001 World Games.
+Their titles include: 5-time undefeated US Senior Ballroom Champion; North American Senior Champion; Northeast US Amateur and Senior Champion; Belgian Open Senior Champion; US National Amateur finalist; 3-time British Open (Blackpool) Senior finalist; International Senior finalist; Professional Rising Star finalist.
+They started teaching ballroom dancing over 20 years ago.
+Mark and Didi have been coaching the MIT Ballroom Dance Team in Standard style for the last 20 years.
+In addition to being a dance coach, Mark has a Ph.D. in Computer Science from MIT and is a visiting professor of computer science at the Franklin W. Olin College of Engineering.
+Didi started teaching at the MIT Ballroom Dance Club 25 years ago and has been coaching the MIT Ballroom Dance Team for 14 years, where she and Mark currently coach the syllabus and open levels of Standard.
+Didi believes that working with a partner to create movement together as an expression of the music is one of the most challenging but satisfying activities to pursue.
+You can visit their website at: http://www.psrg.lcs.mit.edu/~sheldon/dance/